 - 1. The Crypto Officer must perform the initial configuration.
-IOS version 12.4 (15) T3 or 12.4 (15) T10, Advanced Security build (advsecurity) are the only allowable images; no other images should be loaded. - 2.
+IOS version 12.4 (15) T3 or 12.4 (15) T10, Advanced Security build (advsecurity) is the only allowable image; no other image should be loaded. - 2.
 The value of the boot field must be 0x0102.
 This setting disables break from the console to the ROM monitor and automatically boots the IOS image.
 From the "configure terminal" command line, the Crypto Officer enters the following syntax: